This article was first published on Feb. 8, 2017, and was updated on Feb. 27, 2018, and Feb. 11, 2019.

-I mean, you wouldn’t say no to the $20 million.
-You’re not stupid.
+I mean, you wouldn’t say no to $20 million.
+(You’re an entrepreneur, not stupid!)
 But your cupcake bakery doesn’t really need it, and the people who throw that kind of money around won’t even get out of bed for the $30,000 you need to get things started.

 This is where crowdfunding can help.
 Crowdfunding is where you get a lot of people to invest in your idea, rather than finding one person to come up with everything you need.

 You’ve probably also heard the term “crowdsourcing,” as in, “we crowdsourced all the information about Robin Hood in order to create the best possible Robin Hood encyclopedia.”
 That means ordinary people all contributed to that Robin Hood knowledge.
 And the sum of everyone’s information reduced the amount of time and energy it took to create The Big Book of Hood.

 Everyone chips in a little bit to achieve the ultimate goal.
 But while you can ask your friends and family to each kick in some cash, you don’t necessarily want to ask 500 people to write you a check or hand you 20 bucks.
 For one thing, it can be uncomfortable and awkward.
 For another, it’s time consuming.